x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/disjoint-namespace-scenarios-exchange-2013-help.md

 In some cases, you may require these namespaces to be different.
 This is called a *disjoint namespace*.
 For example, a merger or acquisition may cause you to have a topology with a disjoint namespace.
 In addition, if DNS management in your company is split between administrators who manage Active Directory and administrators who manage networks, you may need to have a topology with a disjoint namespace.

-A disjoint namespace scenario is one in which the primary DNS suffix of a computer doesn’t match the DNS domain name where that computer resides.
+A disjoint namespace scenario is one in which the primary DNS suffix of a computer doesn't match the DNS domain name where that computer resides.
 The computer with the primary DNS suffix that doesn't match is said to be *disjoint*.
 Another disjoint namespace scenario occurs if the NetBIOS domain name of a domain controller doesn't match the DNS domain name.

 ## Exchange 2013 and disjoint namespaces